The Complete Guide to throwing a NOLA-themed party

 5. Party favors!

 Who doesn’t love coming home from a party with a bit of swag?
 Again, there are a million and one ideas for favors and it can get downright overwhelming.
-We’ll just talk about some of our favorites favors or things that give you a general idea of where your creativity can take you.
+We’ll just talk about some of our favorite favors or things that give you a general idea of where your creativity can take you.

 - If your soiree is taking on a more French-inspired flavor, you might look for favor-sized delightfully aromatic French soaps.
 You can also choose from an abundance of fleur-de-lis favors like fleur-de-lis lollipops or choose gift bags that sport this iconic symbol of French royalty.